BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_thorin.md

 **WARGEAR**

-- Heavy Dwarf armour, hand-and-a-half axe.
+- [Heavy Dwarf Armour], Hand-and-a-half [Axe].

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Throw Stones (range 8", Strength 1)
+- [Throw Stones] (range 8", Strength 1)
-- Sworn Protector (Thorin Oakenshield, King Under the Mountain)
+- [Sworn Protector] (Thorin Oakenshield, King Under the Mountain)

 - **Embedded Axe-blade** `ACTIVE`

 If Bifur wins a fight, he may make a single Strike against his opponent.
-If he wounds them, the axe-blade is his skull is removed, and he may now call a free Heroic Move each turn.
+If he wounds them, the axe-blade is his skull is removed, and he may now call a free [Heroic Move] each turn.

 </div>